mrismanaziz/Reforestation/README.md

-## Why are fish easy to weigh?
-Because they have their own scales.
+## Why couldn't the kid see the pirate movie?
+Because it was rated arrr!